enarx-archive/rfcs/default-enarx-trust-process.md

 The protocol handshake and further steps SHOULD be encrypted.

-If integrity protection is to the protocol handshake and further communications between the Enarx client agent and the Enarx host agent are applied, all detected integrity failures SHOULD be reported to the Enarx client agent via the Enarx host agent where possible.
+If integrity protection is applied to the protocol handshake and further communications between the Enarx client agent and the Enarx host agent, all detected integrity failures SHOULD be reported to the Enarx client agent via the Enarx host agent where possible.

 The integrity of the tenant's trust domain MUST always be given the highest priority.